The Texas governor who refused to concede after losing a bitter election

 For two days, there were two governors.
 Armed supporters for both men paced the streets, and violence seemed inevitable.

 If Trump refuses to leave on Inauguration Day, as some have feared, President-elect Joe Biden has said the government “is perfectly capable of escorting trespassers out of the White House.”
-And that isn’t far off from what happened to Davis.
+That isn’t far off from what happened to Davis.
 When he summoned a local militia to protect him, it sided with Coke instead.

 Davis then begged President Ulysses S. Grant, a fellow Republican, to send in federal troops.
 On Jan.
-17 came Grant’s reply: no federal troops, and “Would it not be prudent, as well as right, to yield to the verdict of the people as expressed by their ballots?”
+17 came Grant’s reply: No federal troops, and “Would it not be prudent, as well as right, to yield to the verdict of the people as expressed by their ballots?”

 Davis gave up, effectively ending Reconstruction in Texas.
 There wouldn’t be another Republican governor until party realignment 100 years later.
 But on his way out, he locked the door to the governor’s office and took the keys with him.
 Coke’s supporters busted it open with an ax.